jarelllama/Scam-Blocklist/README.md

 <br>
 This blocklist does not just include adult videos, but also NSFW content of the artistic variety (rule34, illustrations, etc).
 </details>

+### Parked domains

+For list maintainers interested in using the parked domains as a source, the list of parked domains can be found here: [parked_domains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/parked_domains.txt).
+This list is capped at 50,000 domains.

 ## Resources / See also